ian-antking/pi-status/README.md

 BROKER=<BROKER ADDRESS> #the address or ip of your mqtt broker TOPIC=<CONSUMER TOPIC> #the topic that your lamp will subscribe to, eg: status/ian NAME=<DEVICE NAME> #the name of your lamp, eg: ian-status-lamp Light=<LIGHT HAT> #the type of light you have connected to your raspberry pi.
-Currently unicorn-phat and blinkt is supported python3 pi-status --light $LIGHT --broker $BROKER --topic $TOPIC --name $NAME
+Currently unicorn and blinkt are supported python3 pi-status --light $LIGHT --broker $BROKER --topic $TOPIC --name $NAME
 ```